 Cartagena is an old city, and perhaps that’s what makes it one of the most beautiful places to visit in South America.
 Set along the shores of the Caribbean Sea, the city has several islands like Tierra Bomba Island, Baru Island, and Mucura Island that you ought to explore once you are here.
 It is a UNESCO world heritage site because of its colonial influences, but it also has a vivid nightlife, a rich culture, and festivals to keep you hooked.
-With all these, it is easy to understand how it became one of South America’s most visited cities.
+With all these, it is easy to understand how it became one of the best places to visit in south America.

 Due to the heavy (sometimes light) pollution in most cities, something as simple as seeing starry nights have become an opportunity not to pass up on.
 Lake Titicaca provides the perfect location to see the milky way, thanks to its position high up on the Andes Mountains.
 It sits on the border between Peru and Bolivia and provides an idyllic place to be in touch with the skies.
 Lake Titicaca is also credited as the native home of Incas—just one more reason the place holds a significant mystical charm.